 NDC has never been a “livestreaming” church.
 We think being together in-person is central to the experience of worshiping together and being part of a community of faith.

 But, we recognize these are unique times.
 We know that some may be sick or exposed and have to stay quarantined at home.
 Others are at higher risk of infection or have medical conditions that make them especially vulnerable.

-Currently, we are not hosting any in-person services.
 We will livestream our service at 9am every Sunday morning on Zoom if you’d like to interact with others or on our Youtube channel if you’re mobile or just want to watch.

 If you miss a Sunday service, we make the audio podcast of the sermon available on our website each week (typically by Sunday evening).
 Click here to access audio of all past messages.

 Please note that we will not make the video of each service available for later viewing.
 We think it is important to participate in the service “live” on Sunday mornings.
 So be sure to set your clock!

 We meet in a historic church building at 700 Bonnie Brae Blvd in central Denver near the University of Denver, Wash Park and the Cherry Creek shopping area.
 Just find Bonnie Brae Ice Cream (you already know where it is!) and go north a block to the intersection of University and Exposition Ave.
 There is parking behind the church, which can be accessed from Exposition Ave.
 There is also parking along Bonnie Brae Blvd on Sundays.
 You can enter the church from the parking lot or from Bonnie Brae Blvd.